RohithaKavala/EV-Vehicle-Demand-Prediction/README.md

-🚗 EV Vehicle Demand Prediction – Final Project Submission This project is developed as part of the AICTE Virtual Internship – July 2025 Batch under the mentorship of RGS-AI.
-The objective is to analyze electric vehicle (EV) adoption trends and predict future EV demand using machine learning techniques.
-The project covers data preprocessing, model building, evaluation, and deployment using Flask.
+🔋 EV Vehicle Demand Prediction – Final Project
+This project is part of the AICTE Virtual Internship (July 2025) under the guidance of RGS-AI.
+The goal of the project is to predict the demand for electric vehicles (EVs) using machine learning techniques.

-📁 Project Structure

-EV-Vehicle-Demand-Prediction/
-│
-├── Week3_EV_Demand_Prediction.ipynb      # Final project notebook (Week 1–3)
-├── ev_dataset.csv                        # Raw dataset
-├── preprocessed.csv                      # Cleaned/preprocessed data
-├── model.pkl                             # Trained machine learning model
-├── app.py                                # Flask app for prediction
-├── requirements.txt                      # Python dependencies
-├── ev_car_factory.jpg                    # Supporting image
-└── README.md                             # Project overview

-📌 Improvisations Done
-Integrated Week 1 and Week 2 tasks into a unified final project notebook.
+✅ What I Have Done
+Uploaded and explored the EV dataset

-Cleaned and preprocessed raw EV data.
+Cleaned and preprocessed the data

-Built and evaluated predictive models for EV demand forecasting.
+Built and trained a machine learning model to predict EV demand

+Evaluated the model performance

-Deployed model using Flask via app.py.
+Deployed the model using Flask (app.py)

-Added visual elements (image) for better presentation.

-Maintained modular structure with well-commented code.
+🛠️ Tools and Technologies Used
+Python

+Pandas, NumPy, Matplotlib, Seaborn

+Scikit-learn (for model building)

+Flask (for deployment)

+Google Colab (for development)

+GitHub (for version control)